 In contrast, Europe has a comprehensive approach that recognizes the right to the protection of personal data as a fundamental right, stated in article 8 of the Charter of Fundamental Rights of the European Union.

 Europe has general data protection regulation, including a broad definition of personal data.
 It can even have extraterritorial scope.
+After examining both privacy approaches, we can conclude that while in the US everything is allowed unless forbidden, in Europe everything is forbidden unless allowed.

 Finally, Canada uses a co-regulatory framework and is somewhere between the US and the EU.
 It is one of the countries closest to the European Union in terms of comprehensive information privacy law.